sronglongchhem/ios/README.md

 - **Action** Simple structs that describe an event, normally originated by the user, but also from other sources or in response to other actions (from Effects).
 The only way to change the state is through actions.
 Views dispatch actions to the store which handles them in the main thread as they come.
 - **Store** The central hub of the application.
 Contains the whole state of the app, handles the dispatched actions passing them to the reducers and fires Effects.
 It also handles the app's dependencies (Environment)
 - **App State** The single source of truth for the whole app.
 This will be almost empty when the application start and will be filled after every action.
 This won't contain any derived state (meaning any state that can be calculated from any other state).
 This won't be a copy of the DB, it doesn't have to necessarily contain everything in the DB all the time and also, it'll include other stuff not in the DB (like the current route or a flag indicating if the app is in the background, for example).
 Basically you have to ask yourself what do you need to store here so you can restart the app in the exact same place as it was before shutting it down (even if we are never going to need that)
 - **Reducers** Reducers are pure functions that take the state and an action and produce a new state.
 Simple as that.
-In our case they also take the environment (just the part they need) and optionally result in an Effect that will asynchronously dispatch further actions.
+In our case they also take the environment (just the part they need) and optionally result in an array of Effects that will asynchronously dispatch further actions.
 All business logic should reside in them.
 - **Effects** As mentioned, Reducers optionally produce these after handling an action.
-They are just observables that can emit further actions.
-Those observables are subscribed to in the store and the emitted actions will be dispatched again.
+They are just singles, as in observables that emit just one or no action.
+Those observables are subscribed to in the store and the emitted action will be dispatched again.
 These are use as a way to handle asynchronous actions.
+All the effects emitted from a reducer will be batched, meaning the state change will only be emitted once all actions are dispatched.
 - **Environment** This will hold all the dependencies our reducers need, so basically everything in the infrastructure layer.
 Examples could be the DataBase, the API, a timer service, a location service...
-This is passed into the store on construction and the store takes care of injecting it into the reducers.
+The specific part of the environment they need is injected to each reducer when creating them.

 There's one global `Store` and one `AppState`.
 But we can *view* into the store to get sub-stores that only work on one part of the state.
 More on that later.